How to Plan a Road Trip – The Definitive Guide 2023

 2. Are you Travelling Solo or with Others on your Road Trip?

-Sometimes talking about the plan with others can offer different perspectives and ideas you may not have considered.
+Sometimes, discussing the plan with others can offer different perspectives and ideas you may not have considered.

-3. Consider Factors that can Impact Your Travel Time
+3. Consider Factors That Can Impact Your Travel Time

-Or, are you focused solely on the destination and prefer the most direct routes?
+Or are you focused solely on the destination and prefer the most direct routes?
 Perhaps you are a mixture of both.

 Regardless, these are the factors that may impact your road trip planning route selection and travel times: